universalsequencing/tellysis/README.md

 ## Dependencies

 Tellysis pipelines are delivered as container images.
 It runs in the Docker environment.
-There is no additional sofware dependencies.
+There is no additional sofware dependencies needed on users' system.

 ## System Requirements

+Tellysis pipelines run on Linux/Unix systems with following minimum requirements:

+* 160GB RAM
+* 1TB free disk space

 <!---[Tell-Read v0.9.0](https://github.com/universalsequencing/tellysis/releases/download/0.9.0/tellread.tar.gz)--->